-If you’re an educational professional who are looking to progress into management and consultancy, or an educational planning or development role, this is the best degree for you.
+If you’re an educational professional who are looking to progress into management and consultancy, or an educational planning or development role, this is the best diploma for you.

 The CIRA College Business Management Diploma program prepares students to make strategic business decisions and manage the direction of operation of a company.
 In addition, the student will gain a clear grasp of all business functions including: accounting, economics, finance, human resources, operations, and marketing.
 Graduates analyze business problems, lead effective teams, and discover ways to improve overall business profitability and efficiency.

 This course will introduce the student to the theory and processes used in recording financial events and preparing financial statements.
 Topics include: accounting principles; the accounting cycle; financial statements; current assets including inventories and receivables; property, plant and equipment; intangible assets and goodwill; current and long-term liabilities; shareholders’ equity; the statement of cash flows; income measurement and financial statement analysis.